What to Expect — And What We Want You to Know

 What You Can Do Right Now

-• Set humane traps if available
+- Set humane traps if available.

-• Avoid leaving food or litter outside unless you can monitor it closely
+- Avoid leaving food or litter outside unless you can monitor it closely.

-• Check shelters and animal control daily
+- Check local shelters and animal control daily.

 Sometimes, the smallest detail leads to the biggest breakthrough.